ruicliu/botframework-telephony/experimental/TelephonyControl.md

 }
 ```

-_Note:_ In the Public Preview release, the `IgnoringInput` hint only works for DTMF input.
+_Note:_ In the Public Preview release, barge in only works for DTMF input (in other words, when _not_ using `InputHints.IgnoringInput`, speech input will be buffered up and sent to the bot after the end of message playback).
 This is a known limitation that will be resolved in the GA release.

 ## DTMF input